VeeruAkodiya/Quoralite/README.md

 How To Run Code:

-1. Create Virtual Environment and Install Required Packages using `pip install -r requirements.txt`
+1. Create Virtual Environment and Install Required Packages using below commands
+        Create: `python -m venv myenv`
+        Activate: `myenv\Scripts\activate`
+        Install Requirements:  `pip install -r requirements.txt`

-2. Make changes in Settings.py in Databases Host,User,Port according to you.
+5. Make changes in Settings.py in Databases Host,User,Port according to you.

-3. Run all Migrations to Test Setup Database table Creation `python manage.py migrate`
+6. Run all Migrations to Test Setup Database table Creation `python manage.py migrate`

-5. Start Django Server by `python manage.py runserver`
+7. Start Django Server by `python manage.py runserver`

-6. How To Use.
+8. How To Use.

     Step 1 : Create User manually in auth_user table of database OR
             >>python manage.py createsuperuser